bytescale/bytescale-upload-widget/README.md

 - The `data-upload-complete` attribute is fired on completion.
 - The `event.files` array contains the uploaded files.
-- The following example will open an Uploader which logs the same output as above.
+- The above example opens an Uploader which logs the same output as the JavaScript example.

 ## 👀 More Examples